OnixHoque/sptransx-mlsys2025-reproduce/readme.md

 # Artifact Evaluation Reproduction for "SparseTransX: Efficient Training of Translation-Based Knowledge Graph Embeddings Using Sparse Matrix Operations", MLSys 2025

 This repository contains artifacts and workflows for reproducing experiments from Md Saidul Hoque Anik and Ariful Azad's MLSys 2025 paper.
-The scripts will produce the table depicted in Figure 7 of the paper for the _FB15K_ dataset.
+The scripts will produce the table depicted in Figure 7 of the paper for the _FB15K_ dataset. **Please note that SpTransX is referred to as FastKG (former name) in the workflow**.

 | **SparseTransX: Efficient Training of Translation-Based Knowledge Graph Embeddings Using Sparse Matrix Operations**